justjam2013/homebridge-virtual-accessories/README.md

 -   The volume on the Doorbell accessory does not work.
 This is a limitation of Homekit.
 Per the [HomeKit Accessory Protocol specification](https://forum.iobroker.net/assets/uploads/files/1634848447889-apple-spezifikation-homekit.pdf), the Doorbell is `the primary service of the Video Doorbell Profile.` What that means is that a Doorbell should only be added to HomeKit as part of a Video Doorbell and the Home app will not display a standalone Doorbell.
 This plugin takes advantage of the fact that, although it is not displayed, the Doorbell is still there and the companion switch allows you to interact with it, leading HomeKit to play a chime on the HomePods.
 Unfortunately, because the Doorbell is not displayed, you cannot configure which HomePod(s) it connects to and you cannot configure the volume.
 You can set the volume level in the free [Eve app](https://www.evehome.com/en-us/eve-app), however it will not affect the HomePod volume.

 > [!NOTE]
-> I considered creating a virtual Video Doorbell accessory, but, due to the amount of work required, I ruled it out.
-Also, this functionality can be easily implemented using the [Homebridge Camera Ffmpeg](https://github.com/homebridge-plugins/homebridge-camera-ffmpeg) plugin.
+> I considered creating a virtual Video Doorbell accessory, however I ruled it out due to the amount of work required.
+Also, this functionality is easily implemented with the [Homebridge Camera Ffmpeg](https://github.com/homebridge-plugins/homebridge-camera-ffmpeg) plugin.
 >
-> You have two options:
+> Without a live feed, you will get a black rectangle in the Home app.
+Here are a few ways that you can display something instead of that black rectangle:
-> - Configure it without setting a valid `source` and setting `stillImageSource` to the URL of a still image (so you get an image in the Home app instead of a black rectangle).
+> - Configure it without setting a valid `source` and setting `stillImageSource` to the URL of an image.
 > - Configure it by setting `source` to `"-loop 1 -i http://192.168.4.63:8086/image"` (where `http://192.168.4.63:8086/image` is the URL to a still image) and setting `maxFPS` to `1`.
+> - Configure it by setting `source` to a live internet traffic cam or nature cam.
 >
-> I have not done this myself, so please refer to the plugin documentation.
+> I have not done this myself, so please refer to the plugin documentation for any questions.

 ## What if I run into a problem?